HACCP and SSOPs for Shellstock Shippers

 - Identify critical control points.

 - List steps in the process.
 For every significant hazard identified in Step 1, identify a point, step or procedure where you can prevent the food-safety hazard.
-A Shellfish Shipper should have at the minimum three (3) critical control points.
-One at Receiving, Storage and Shipping.
+A Shellfish Shipper should have at the minimum 2 critical control points- one at receiving and storage.

 - Establish critical limits.